 I liked the feel of the bag.
 The size felt really good on my back and the straps fit nicely.
 My biggest issues were the chest strap was pretty flimsy and did not provide much support and there was no waist strap at all, which surprised me for this level of bag.
 It was fine for everyday use and small hikes, but I wouldn’t like it on a long hike or if I am traveling with a heavy load.

 I liked the construction of this bag.
 It felt solidly made and had really nice zippers that were easy to use.
 The zipper around the top is more basic, but the zippers on the body of the bag were bigger and smoother than your average zipper.

 Overall, there is a lot to like about this bag, but I would not recommend it to everyone.
 It really depends how you use your camera bag.
 If you are the type to set your bag down a lot and want quick access to your camera, this could be a really appealing bag.
 I wouldn’t recommend it if you have a lot of gear or large professional gear.
 I think it is perfect for a hobbyist photographer who wants a bag they can easily carry around town, take on short hikes and use as a personal bag on planes.

-You can currently pick this bag up on Amazon or check it out at the Case Logic website.
+You can currently pick this bag up on Amazon.
 As of the time of this article, you can get it for under $100.
 I think it is a steal at that price and think anyone would feel it is a great pick up if it fits what you are looking for.